colinmichaellynch/GraphsSimplexFrameworkNutrition/README.md

 ## Citation

-If you use these scripts or build on this work, please cite the associated paper.
+If you use these scripts or build on this work, please use this citation:
+Lynch, C., Baudier, K., Montgomery, D., & Barrett, M. (2025).
+Minimizing inferential bias in the theory and design of nutritional experiments through the application of the equilateral mixture triangle. bioRxiv, 2025-12.

 ## Contact